kostarter/dataviz-opensource/power-bi-with-amazon-redshift/README.md

 <img src="img/03_screenshot_from_2021-11-23_18-19-20.png"/>
 </p>

+### Installing and configuring Power BI Desktop

-### Connect to an Amazon Redshift database in Power BI Desktop
+### Connect Power BI to the Amazon Redshift database in Power BI Desktop

 https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-connect-redshift

-Server :
-> redshift-cluster-0.c4pfopxdzey3.eu-west-3.redshift.amazonaws.com:5439

-Database :
-> dev

-And use the credentials previously mentionned.

-## Let's play with Power BI :

 1. Launch Power BI Desktop **As an Administrator**. <br><br>
-2. If you haven’t already, sign in to the Service with your Power BI credentials. <br><br>
-3. Select Home > Get Data > More > Database > Amazon Redshift. <br><br>
-4. Click Connect. <br><br>
-5. On the next screen, provide the following values:  <br><br>
-Server – copy the value of the key [RedshiftClusterEndpoint], which is found in the CloudFormation Stack Outputs tab<br>
-Database – dev (or whatever name you gave for the database)<br>
-Data Connectivity Mode – DirectQuery<br><br>
-6. If this is the first time you’re connecting to this cluster, then you’ll need to type the Redshift credentials you provided to the CloudFormation Stack earlier.
-Type in your Redshift username and password in the popup window and click on Connect.<br><br>
-7. Select the following tables from the Navigator window and then click **Load**.<br><br>
-   -  orders
-   -  lineitem
-   -  part <br><br>
-9. Once the data has finished loading, you will need to define table relationships in the in-memory model.<br><br>
-In Power BI Desktop, change to the Model view by clicking on the “table relationship” icon on the left.<br><br> Create relationships between the tables by dragging and dropping the following columns on each other.<br>
-> o_orderkey = lineitem.l_orderkey<br>
-> p_partkey = lineitem.l_partkey<br><br>
-9. Now, you are ready to create some charts.
-Change to Report view and add the following visualizations to the report.<br><br>

-Date Slicer<br/>
-> Visualization type – Slicer<br/>
-> Field – orders.o_orderdate<br/>

-Sales by Date by Manufacturer<br/>
-> Visualization type – Line Chart<br/>
-> Axis – orders.o_orderdate<br/>
-> Legend – part.p_mfgr<br/>
-> Values – lineitem.l_extendedprice<br/>

-:construction: Pie chart

-Order Count<br/>
-> Visualization type – Card<br/>
-> Fields – Count of orders.o_orderkey<br/>

-Line Item Count<br/>
-> Visualization type – Card<br/>
-> Fields – Count of lineitem.l_linenumber<br/>

 <p align="center">
 	<img src="img/2021-11-28_152617.png"/>
 </p>

+2. Select Home > Get Data > More > Database > Amazon Redshift. <br><br>
 <p align="center">
 	<img src="img/2021-11-28_152618.png"/>
 </p>

+3. Click Connect. <br><br>

+4. On the next screen, provide the following values:  <br><br>
+Server : copy the value of the key [RedshiftClusterEndpoint], which is found in the CloudFormation Stack Outputs tab<br>
+> redshift-cluster-0.c4pfopxdzey3.eu-west-3.redshift.amazonaws.com:5439
+Database : dev (or whatever name you gave for the database)<br>
+> dev
+Data Connectivity Mode – DirectQuery<br><br>

 <p align="center">
 	<img src="img/2021-11-28_152619.png"/>
 </p>

+5. If this is the first time you’re connecting to this cluster, then you’ll need to type the Redshift credentials provided earlier.
+Type in your Redshift username and password in the popup window and click on Connect.<br><br>

 <p align="center">
 	<img src="img/2021-11-28_152620.png"/>
 </p>

+6. Select the following tables from the Navigator window and then click **Load**.<br><br>
+   -  orders
+   -  lineitem
+   -  part <br><br>

 <p align="center">
 	<img src="img/2021-11-28_152621.png"/>